onfido/onfido-openapi-spec/README.md

     ../onfido-openapi-spec/shell/sync-lib.sh php
     ```

-5. To verify changes to OpenAPI definition with external tools, run:
+5. To verify changes to the OpenAPI definition with external tools, run:

     ```sh
     ./shell/refresh-openapi-spec-for-documentation.py \